RickStrahl/WestWindWebConnection-Documentation/Walk-Through-Tutorials/Step-By-Step-Getting-Started-Creating-a-new-Project/Step-7-Capturing-Form-Data-Using-Scripts-and-Templates.md

-﻿Ok, now that we know how to look at data, let's capture data and save it to disk.
+Ok, now that we know how to look at data, let's capture data and save it to disk.

 ### Creating our EditCustomer Template
 In the last topic we saw how to create a new page in Visual Studio or Visual Studio code.
 I'll use Visual Studio Code here and here are the steps to create the new `EditCustomer.wp` page: